The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Just by looking at hands and eyes of any individual, determining hostile intentions, aggression and preparedness of the same is quite easy.
 That's the very reason why hostile individuals and groups are asked to surrender themselves by dropping their weapons and hold their open palms behind their heads or high up.
 It is practiced globally during armed conflicts.

 Even if a person isn't carrying any weapon, tool or arm; the person's entire body unconsciously prepares itself to attack, hit and harm the other person.
-Both legs placed apart, raised shoulders, flexed arms, clenched feasts, tightened jaws, glaring eyes, flared nostrils, protruded chin and furrowed eyebrows give away the hostile intentions.
+Both legs are placed apart, shoulders are raised, arms are flexed, feasts are clenched, jaws are tightened, gaze is fixated, nostrils are flared and eyebrows are furrowed under the hostile intentions.

 Related Articles: